MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

     ![](/img/react-to-full-stack/api-10.png)

 11. You should now see this screen.
-As the illustration shows, a fetch from the frontend hits the method request, the request is forward to the Lambda, the Lambda does it's thing (in this case gets todos from the DynamoDB table) returns the response to API gateway and API then returns the response to the frontend.
+As the illustration shows, a fetch from the frontend hits the method request, the request is forward to the Lambda, the Lambda does it's thing (in this case gets todos from the DynamoDB table) and returns the response to API gateway, API gateway then returns the response to the frontend.

     ![](/img/react-to-full-stack/api-11.png)